 Natwest Black Credit Card

 In a nutshell, this black credit card can be thought of as the UK-version of the previous two mentioned.
-In addition to the concierge, airport lounge, etc., this one also comes with some additional insurance benefits such as “home emergency cover” which offers help ’round the clock with plumbing, heating/AC, locksmith services, and the like.
+In addition to the concierge, airport lounge access, etc., this one also comes with some additional insurance benefits such as “home emergency cover” which offers help ’round the clock with plumbing, heating/AC, locksmith services, and the like.
 When I first read that I assume it must just be a lame phone support line, but it says “includes labour, call-out charges and parts and materials up to £750 (including VAT) per call-out.”
 That’s pretty impressive!
 Too bad this card is only available in the United Kingdom.
-The annual fee is £250 (about $400).
+The annual fee is £250 (about $420).

 Dubai First Royale MasterCard

-Out of the bunch, this is definitely the most flashy… it has a damn diamond embedded in it!
+Out of the bunch, this is definitely the most flashy… it has a diamond embedded in it!
 The First Dubai Bank website labels it as a “super premium” credit card that is by invitation only.
 It was launched in 2008, which was bad timing considering the financial meltdown was merely months after its debut.
 Only a few hundred are said to be in circulation and I know you’re dying to know the annual fee, right?
 Well there have been rumors of a modest fees (ranging from the hundreds to a couple thousand) but my sources have confirmed the fee is waived for qualified applicants.
 Benefits include a “personal relationship manager,” the “Royale” rewards program, and various VIP privileges.

-Visa Black Card
+Black card from Luxury Card

 Marriott Rewards® Premier Credit Card